Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: Related Work

 \section{Related Work}

 \paragraph{Questions Under Discussion}

 QUD is a linguistic framework with rich history that approaches discourse and pragmatics analysis by repeatedly resolving queries triggered by prior context \cite{qud_1995,qud_1996,qud-survey}.
-Recent works have begun adapting QUD for discourse coherence \cite{de-kuthy-etal-2018-qud,de-kuthy-etal-2020-towards,ko-etal-2020-inquisitive,ko-etal-2022-discourse,ko-etal-2023-discourse} or other applications \cite{wu-etal-2023-elaborative,decontextualization-newman-2023}.
-Our proposed \graph can also be perceived as a unique form of QUD variant, though it is principally rooted upon narrative comprehension rather than formal linguistics.
-Therefore, \graph differs from QUD works considerably on the following design choices.
+QUD has been adapted by recent works for discourse analysis \cite{de-kuthy-etal-2018-qud,de-kuthy-etal-2020-towards,ko-etal-2020-inquisitive,ko-etal-2022-discourse,ko-etal-2023-discourse} or other applications \cite{wu-etal-2023-elaborative,decontextualization-newman-2023}.
+Our proposed \graph also adopts question-form relations; though, the scope and motivation is different from discourse analysis.
+Consequently, \graph differs from QUD works considerably on the following design choices.

-• \textbf{Coarse Granularity} \; While QUD tends to employ sentences as the basic discourse unit, \graph opts for a coarser granularity, adopting passages (or short chunks) as graph nodes.
-It is driven by the fact that in narratives, complex events or interactions may often be conveyed beyond sentence-level, thus relations in \graph could target higher-level understanding between nodes.
+• \textbf{Coarse Granularity} \; While QUD tends to employ sentences as the basic discourse unit, \graph opts for a coarser granularity, adopting passages (or chunks) as the graph nodes.
+It is driven by the fact that in narratives, complex events or interactions may often be conveyed beyond sentence-level, thus relations in \graph could target higher-level understanding between context.

-• \textbf{Retrospection-Oriented} \; Unlike conventional QUD that inquires from prior context to be addressed by subsequent context (forward direction), which could yield unanswerable questions \cite{westera-etal-2020-ted,ko-etal-2020-inquisitive}, \graph takes the backward direction, by asking retrospective questions from succeeding context, such that all generated questions in \graph are naturally grounded by corresponding prior context.
+• \textbf{Retrospection-Oriented} \; Unlike conventional QUD that inquires from prior context to be addressed by subsequent context (forward direction), which could yield unanswerable questions \cite{westera-etal-2020-ted,ko-etal-2020-inquisitive}, \graph takes the \emph{backward} direction, by asking retrospective questions from latter context, such that all generated questions in \graph are naturally grounded by the corresponding prior context.

 • \textbf{Precision-Focused} \; Unlike previous QUD works that require dedicated human annotations, \graph is formulated attainable by LLMs.
-Accordingly, we prioritize precision over recall for practical instantiation of graph edges, and do not necessitate strict linguistic criteria, as long as it contributes positively for narrative understanding.
+Accordingly, we prioritize precision over recall for practical instantiation of graph edges, and do not necessitate strict linguistic criteria, as long as edges contribute positively for narrative understanding.